bitcoinnanolabs/btconano-wallet-js/README.md

 # btconano-wallet-js

-SDK for developers to create and interact with Nanocurrency wallets easily with Typescript or Javascript
+SDK for developers to create and interact with Bicoin nano wallets easily with Typescript or Javascript

 ## Why to use it ?